kszere/Custom-Software-For-Xiaomi-Dafang/README.md

 # Custom Software For Xiaomi Dafang
 This repository cointains Custom Software with HTTP API and panel site for the Xiaomi Dafang Camera.

-This API based with [Xiaomi Dafang Hacks](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks).
+This Software based with [Xiaomi Dafang Hacks](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks).

 ## HTTP API
 ![API return data with JSON](/assets/api-return-json.png)

 Return data in JSON.

 ## Repo Wiki